Why Ethereum Needs Fairness Mechanisms that Do Not Depend on Participants' Altruism: Methodology

 \section{Methodology}

-To obtain an upper bound of the actual share of altruistic proposers, we conducted an empirical study spanning the full four-month period from January to April 2025.
-From Ethereum's execution layer, accessed via a self-operated node, we extracted the transactions included in each block.
-For each transaction, we recorded the fees paid by the user for prioritized inclusion (priority fees) as well as the \textit{coinbase address}, which identifies the account receiving these fees.
-From the Beacon Chain (consensus layer), accessed through the public API of \href{https://beaconcha.in/api/v1/docs}{Beaconcha.in}, we identified the protocol-assigned proposer~\cite{ETHspec2} via its unique proposer index.
-Each execution block references its corresponding Beacon Chain block, enabling cross-layer linkage.
-MEV-Boost usage was determined from the public endpoints of well-known relays,\footnote{Aestus, Agnostic, bloXroute (Reg.; Max-Profit), Flashbots, Ultrasound, and Titan. } which publish information about their mediated blocks~\cite{flashbots_relay-specs,heimbach_ethereums_2023,wahrstatter_time_2023}.
-Additionally, we incorporated network-layer data ~\cite{yang_sok_2023} to identify non-broadcast transactions.\\
+To quantify the prevalence of altruistic proposer behavior, we conducted an empirical study over the full year 2025, evaluating each quarter individually to confirm the stability of our findings.
+Our methodology employs a multi-stage classification pipeline.
+First, we exclude proposers for whom we observe clear evidence of non-altruistic behavior, thereby yielding an upper bound on the altruistic set.
+Second, we identify proposers for whom altruistic behavior is unambiguously observable during the observation period, yielding a lower bound.
+We draw on four data sources.
+From Ethereum's execution layer, accessed via a self-operated node, we extract the transactions included in each block, recording the priority fees paid by users and the \emph{coinbase address} that identifies the account receiving these fees.
+From the Beacon Chain (consensus layer), accessed through the Beaconcha.in~\cite{beaconchain_api} API, we identify the protocol-assigned proposer~\cite{ETHspec2} via its proposer index.
+MEV-Boost usage is determined from the public endpoints of well-known relays, which publish information about their mediated blocks~\cite{flashbots_relay_specs}.
+We further incorporate network-layer data from \cite{mempool_guru} to identify non-broadcast transactions.